reedhedges/AriaCoda/README.md

 AriaCoda
 =========

+AriaCoda is a C++03 library used to communicate with Pioneer and Pioneer-compatible mobile robot controllers, many sensors and other accessory devices, and includes various useful tools for mobile robotics applications.

 AriaCoda is based on ARIA (Copyright 2002, 2003, 2004, 2005 ActivMedia Robotics, LLC.
 Copyright 2006, 2007, 2008, 2009 MobileRobots Inc., Copyright 2010-2015 Adept Technology,
 Copyright 2016-2018 Omron Adept Technologies, Inc.)